Life Sciences & Medicine

 Not for credit

 Available course dates:

-The online course will be delivered via MS Teams, using a combination of live & recorded lectures and interactive sessions.
+Attendees can join the hybrid course online via MS Teams or Classroom in London.
+There will be a combination of live & recorded lectures and interactive sessions.

 The School involves invited lectures from specialists in the domains of surgical and interventional engineering.

 The Summer School include a series of lectures on the topics of novel instrumentation for optimal surgery, and navigation algorithms for precise interventions.